 Hannah Graham is a Green Party activist based in London.
 She was Co-Chair of the Young Greens, the youth wing of the party from 2017-2018 and sat as a voting member of the Green Party Executive (GPEx) during this time.
 She has been an active part of youth and student movements, currently working for UK Youth and previously having been elected as Vice President at Teesside University Students’ Union, and a member of the NUS National Executive Committee.
 Her priorities include fighting to protect our capital’s youth services in the campaign to end youth violence in London.

 11. Peter Underwood

-Peter Underwood is Chair of the Croydon & Sutton Green Party and stood as the party's candidate in Croydon South at the General Election.
+Peter Underwood is an activist in the Croydon & Sutton Green Party and stood as the party's candidate in Croydon South at the General Election.
 Peter worked in the civil service for many years developing policy in welfare benefits, employment programmes, and renewable energy.
 Peter currently works for two charities, The Conservation Volunteers and Trees for Life, supporting volunteers in practical environment conservation and rewilding projects.